 Almost all required tools can be found in your garage, except maybe carpet stretcher.
 A carpet stretcher is very useful when installing artificial turf.
 Specifically, you need it before you start seaming the edges of turf.
 If you'll watch the second installation video, you will see how to use the stretcher.
 As a tip, the carpet stretcher is also called a knee-kicker.
 You strike the padded end with your knee.
 Wrinkles on the seam stretch nicely.
 A simple carpet stretcher from Home Depot will do.
 Don't want your turf to buckle?
 Use the stretcher.

 If you don't have a plate compactor, rent one for a day or two.
 Your base must be stable and well-compressed before you lay turf or pavers on top of it.
-If you don't compact your base well, it will continue to shift and compress in time, causing ruts in your lawn and developing higher or lower areas that eventually will cause buckles and wrinkles in turf as well.
+If you don't compact your base well, it will continue to shift and compress in time, causing ruts in your lawn and developing higher or lower areas that eventually will cause buckles and wrinkles in

 When you compact your base with a plate compactor, constantly water the area with a hose.
 Compaction is a very simple process, but it takes time and patience to go over the area multiple times.
 Some say three to four times is good enough, but to be safe, repeat the go-round compaction procedure up to ten-twelve times before introducing the sub-base material.
 Don't forget to create a little slop in the area for proper drainage.